 Texas residents may face a variety of manslaughter charges, including some charges that don’t exist in any other state.
 These charges often come with less severe penalties than other forms of homicide due to a lack of intent or appearance of recklessness in the case.

-In 2017, motor vehicle accidents caused over 3,700 deaths in the state of Texas alone.
+In its most recent report, the U.S. Department of Transportation noted that motor vehicle accidents caused over 4,400 deaths in the state of Texas alone.
 Not all of these deaths were intentional.
 Speeding, distracted driving, or simple accidents can cause major damage when a car or motorcycle is involved.

 Drivers know that speeding and texting while driving is dangerous.
 If these acts, or any act that is considered a “substantial and unjustifiable risk to others” kills another person, the driver may be charged with vehicular manslaughter.
 (In Texas, this charge is simply called “manslaughter.”)

 Death does not have to be immediate.
-If injuries from a car accident directly cause someone else’s death, even weeks or months later, the driver could still face charges of manslaughter.
+If injuries from a car accident directly cause someone else’s death, even weeks or months later, the driver could still face vehicular manslaughter charges.